 Following a month and a half of dates in the Mid-Atlantic, South, and Midwest, Prince took a break from the Controversy tour in mid-January 1982.
-He spent the majority of this time in Los Angeles: attending the American Music Awards and laying down tracks at his new favorite studio, Sunset Sound.
+He spent most of this time in Los Angeles: attending the American Music Awards and laying down tracks at his new favorite studio, Sunset Sound.
 Most of the songs he recorded in these weeks were intended for his protégés (and budding rivals) the Time: “Gigolos Get Lonely Too,” “The Walk,” and “Wild and Loose” would all end up on their second album, What Time is It?
 But the sessions also yielded what would become the closing track on Prince’s fifth album: a seductive ballad in the “Do Me, Baby” vein called “International Lover.”

 In fact, according to Per Nilsen’s studio sessions Bible The Vault, “International Lover” very nearly ended up on What Time is It? as well.
-Recorded just a few days after “Gigolos Get Lonely Too” (January 11) and on the same day as overdubs for “The Walk” (January 14), its place in the chronology clearly suggests Prince had it in mind as a Time song; there’s very likely a tape somewhere with vocals by Morris Day.
+Recorded just a few days after “Gigolos Get Lonely Too” (January 11) and the day before overdubs for “The Walk” (January 15), its place in the chronology clearly suggests Prince had it in mind as a Time song; there’s very likely a tape somewhere with vocals by Morris Day.
 But in what would become a pattern for Prince with his spinoff acts, he ended up liking the song so much that he took it back for himself.

 Yet even after reclaiming “International Lover,” Prince couldn’t fully disguise its origins.
-The suave persona he adopts for the song is a natural extension of the playboy character Morris perfected in “Cool,” with his private Lear jet and taste for the high life.
-The equation of air travel with uninhibited sex and glamour, while not completely anachronistic in 1982, also feels tailor-made for the group’s retro aesthetic, harkening back to a not-so-distant past when flight attendants were “stewardesses” and the “mile-high club” was an appealing fantasy rather than a hoary cliché.
+The persona he adopts for the song is a natural extension of the playboy character Morris perfected in “Cool,” with his private Lear jet and taste for the high life.
+The equation of air travel with uninhibited sex and glamour, while not completely anachronistic in 1982, also feels tailor-made for the Time’s retro aesthetic, harkening back to a not-so-distant past when flight attendants were “stewardesses” and the “mile-high club” was an appealing fantasy rather than a hoary cliché.

-As goofy as “International Lover” was, however, Prince had the panache required to stick the landing.
-The song would become a major setpiece on the 1999 tour, with Prince performing in silhouette against backlit Venetian blinds–a holdover from the stage design for Controversy–on a real brass bed.
+As goofy as “International Lover” was, though, Prince had the panache required to stick the landing.
+The song would become a major setpiece on the 1999 tour, with keyboardist Lisa Coleman welcoming the audience to “Prince International,” while the singer cavorted on a real brass bed in silhouette against backlit Venetian blinds.
+In this context, the monologue became an extended opportunity to flirt with the crowd (sample line: “I know where your G-spot is… You want me to show you?”).
 Production designer Roy Bennett originally had something even more theatrical in mind, involving Prince in a first-class airplane seat with backing singer Jill Jones dressed as a sexy flight attendant.
 “We thought it was a great idea,” he told Per Nilsen.
 “Prince gets up there, and there’s Jill sitting in the seat.
 He would push the button and the seat would recline in one smooth movement.”
 But “Prince decided that the bed was what he wanted” (Nilsen 1999 111).

-“International Lover” was not released as a single, but it nevertheless became a milestone in Prince’s career–even earning him his first Grammy nomination for “Best R&B Vocal Performance, Male” in 1984 (he lost to Michael Jackson’s “Billie Jean”).
-A stripped-to-the-bone rehearsal of the song was also a highlight of this year’s posthumous Piano & A Microphone 1983 collection: removing every reference to “Prince International” airlines, and indeed the whole plane motif, it’s the closest we’ll ever come to a version utterly shorn of the Time’s influence.
-And while the vocal take meant for What Time is It? still hasn’t seen the light of day, there may yet be hope; whenever Sony gets around to its inevitable expanded reissue of 1999, I for one would love to hear Morris get his turn in the cockpit.
+“International Lover” was not released as a single, but it still became a milestone in Prince’s career–even earning him his first Grammy nomination for “Best R&B Vocal Performance, Male” in 1984 (he lost to Michael Jackson’s “Billie Jean”).
+A stripped-to-the-bone rehearsal version of the song was also a highlight of 2018’s posthumous Piano & A Microphone 1983 collection: removing every reference to “Prince International,” and indeed the whole plane motif, it’s the closest we’ll ever come to a version utterly shorn of the Time’s influence.
+And while Day’s vocal take still hasn’t seen the light of day, there may yet be hope; if Warner ever gets around to releasing an expanded What Time is It? reissue, I for one would love to hear Morris get his turn in the cockpit.